 Topical Outline: The course provides balanced coverage of all key concepts of Organizational Behavior.
-This includes not only traditional topics such as personality, motivation, and leadership, but also cuttingedge issues such as emotions, trust, work-life balance, workplace spirituality, knowledge management, and e-organizations.
-The topics of globalization and cross-cultural differences, diversity, and ethics are woven into the context of relevant issues.
+This includes not only traditional topics such as personality, motivation, and leadership; but also cutting-edge issues such as emotions, trust, work-life balance, workplace spirituality, knowledge management, and e-organizations.
+The topics of globalization and cross-cultural differences, diversity, and ethics are woven into the course.

-Instructional Methods: Lectures supported by PowerPoint slides, discussion groups, class handouts, and accompanying exercises, video cases viewed and evaluated in class, Internet based exercises and/or quizzes, written case studies, walking field trips to local businesses, and/or government agencies, and guest lectures when appropriate.
+Instructional Methods: Lectures supported by PowerPoint slides, discussion groups, class handouts and accompanying exercises, written and/or video case studies, Internet based exercises and/or quizzes, walking field trips to local businesses and/or government agencies, and guest lectures when appropriate.

 Assignments: Various chapter behavioral objectives and readings in the textbook, related Internet exercises, written and/or video cases and selected case questions to be answered will be assigned during the course.
 Particular attention should be directed to chapter behavioral objectives and summaries containing implications for managers since they help to organize the content of the chapters and to identify the most important information to be included in the course examinations.
-Completion of chapter readings prior to class dates is essential not only to understanding the subject matter but also to enhancing the quality of participation in class.
+Completion of reading assignments prior to the class dates is essential not only to understanding the subject matter but also to enhancing the quality of participation in class.